work-club/CSS-Coding-Standards/README.md

 The logic here is that another developer is more likely to check ***_navigation.scss*** for overrides, rather than ***_header.scss***.

 ### Layouts
-All components should be built independant of widths and heights.
+All components should be built independent of widths and heights.
 The structure and position of components should be applied by grids, meaning components are flexible within these grid columns.
-No styles should ever be applied to grids - grids are soley concerned with the layout and structure of content, not the content themselves.
+No styles should ever be applied to grids - grids are solely concerned with the layout and structure of content, not the content themselves.

 ### OOCSS
 Where possible, look for instances where rules or patterns can be abstracted into reusable sections.
 OOCSS classes should be mainly structure and not 'skin'.
 Consider the following example: